abitx42/xiaomi-private-album-decryptor/README.md

 Use only on backups and files you own or are authorized to recover.

-step by step process
+-step by step process
+-

-step 1
+-step 1
+-

 -Download the Repository
 -Download the project from GitHub: